reg-support/reg-dev-guide/file_structure/README.md

   - `eventrescheduled.liquid`
     + sent to registrants when an event has been rescheduled; contains the updated information for the event
   - `forgotpassword.liquid`
+    + sent to a registrant who has requested as password reset
   - `receipt.liquid`
-    + sent to registrants after successfully registering _and paying_ for an event; this email is sent in addition to the `confirmation.liquid` email
+    + sent to registrants after successfully registering _and paying_ for an event; this email is sent _in addition to_ the `confirmation.liquid` email
   - `reminder.liquid`
     + sent to registrants in advance of a meeting, providing a recap to all registrants of all meeting information
   - `sorry.liquid`